-[""Neighborhood grocery store" means small retail establishments which provide a variety of goods to the surrounding community, typically known as "mom and pop" grocery stores.
-Excluded are drive-thru facilities.
-These establishments are located in country, residential, apartment, industrial or agricultural zoning districts and were nonconforming uses prior to the adoption of this chapter but shall be permitted under the provisions of this chapter."]
+["Neighborhood Grocery Store.
+Small retail establishments that provide a variety of goods to the surrounding community, typically known as "mom and pop" grocery stores.
+Excluded are drive-through facilities.
+These establishments are located in country, residential, apartment, industrial, or agricultural zoning districts and were nonconforming uses before May 10, 1999 but shall be permitted under this chapter."]

-[""Real estate office" means an establishment involved in real estate transactions that include but are not limited to the following:
+["Real Estate Office.
+An establishment involved in real estate transactions that include but are not limited to the following:

-- (1) Selling, buying or negotiating the purchase, sale or exchange of real estate: or - (2) Listing, soliciting for prospective purchasers, leasing, renting or managing any real estate, or the improvements thereon, for others."]
+- (1) Selling, buying, or negotiating the purchase, sale, or exchange of real estate; or - (2) Listing, soliciting for prospective purchasers, leasing, renting, or managing any real estate, or the improvements thereon, for others."]